AtlasOfLivingAustralia/ala-name-matching/README.md

 # Release notes

-## Release notes v2.1
+### Release notes v2.1

-readme fixes
-Added details of separate built artefacts changes to check for the load index - will throw a runtime if the load index isn’t available fixed the move to directory format, added the help options display fix the package for the exec changes to assembly to copy the model of biocache-store standard name index location to /data/lucene/namematching An initial README addition of defaults for DWCANameIndexer and test searching Fixed issue where homonym wasn't being detected from the synonym (due to authorship) correctly
+* Added details of separate built artefacts
+* changes to check for the load index - will throw a runtime if the load index isn’t available
+* fixed the move to directory format, added the help options display
+* fix the package for the exec
+* changes to assembly to copy the model of biocache-store
+* standard name index location to /data/lucene/namematching
+* An initial README
+* addition of defaults for DWCANameIndexer and test searching
+* Fixed issue where homonym wasn't being detected from the synonym (due to authorship) correctly

-## Release notes v2.0
+### Release notes v2.0

-support for maven release
+* support for maven release
-Copy new package structure from branch to trunk
+* Copy new package structure from branch to trunk
-Added cross rank homonym test
+* Added cross rank homonym test
-Major package restructure
+* Major package restructure

-## Release notes v1.3
+### Release notes v1.3

-Update pom for distribution
+* Update pom for distribution
-Added cross rank homonym test
+* Added cross rank homonym test
-NPE fix
-More package restructure
+* More package restructure
-Test changes
+* Test changes
-set the iconicspeciestest to Ignore and updated ecat-common and dwca reader version fixed typo
+* set the iconicspeciestest to Ignore and updated ecat-common and dwca reader version
-Fixed NPE
-Support for excluded concepts
+* Support for excluded concepts
-Better support for homonyms - including authorship resolution Metric provided for search if a searchForResultMetrics method is used fix for empty strings that where breaking the lucene query Added support for blacklisting names
+* Better support for homonyms - including authorship resolution
+* Metric provided for search if a searchForResultMetrics method is used
+* fix for empty strings that where breaking the lucene query
+* Added support for blacklisting names
-Forgot to remove ErrorType
+* Forgot to remove ErrorType
-Added missing rank infraclass
+* Added missing rank infraclass
-New snapshot version for the name matching:
+* New snapshot version for the name matching:
-Removal of Checklist bank
+* Removal of Checklist bank
-Phrase name parsing/matching
+* Phrase name parsing/matching
-Better match logic for soundex added solr boost value for bie-search
+* Better match logic for soundex
+* added solr boost value for bie-search